 If you are interested in contributing to a future volume of Spark, we ask you to read through these guidelines before doing so.
-The guidelines address the Editorial Collective’s perspectives on submissions and the peer-review process, as well as providing practical guidelines for submission formatting and style.
+The guidelines address the Editorial Collective’s perspectives on submissions and the double-blind peer-review process, as well as providing practical guidelines for submission formatting and style.

 Use the navigation below to move through the page more easily.